yurisuki/osu-install-old/README.md

 `osu` running script has some arguments, which can be easily used.

 You can view them by `osu --help`, that will show all available arguments.

+# contacting me
+You can contact me with anything related to osu-install or osu-stuff [here.](https://yurisuki.github.io/osu-install/#contact)

+Anything non-related to these projects will be more than welcomed in my spam folder.

 # huge thanks to ThePooN!
 He made the low-latency on PulseAudio possible, thank you for that.
 He did all the work, and I just stole it.